mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

     scl enable devtoolset-7 bash
     ```

-- On EulerOS and OpenEuler, run the following commands to install.
+- On EulerOS and openEuler, run the following commands to install.

     ```bash
     sudo yum install gcc -y